idelfonsog2/idelfonsog2.github.io/README.md

 - In order to increase **40 percent** of the user base for our third-party clients, I implemented **beacon technology**, **relational database**, and **mapbopx** library, which helped the company finalize 3 more contracts
+- Through the use of **Apple push notification system** we created an analytics product for our third-party associates that help them oversee returning customers
 - Use the **mobile instrumentation tool** to increase the efficiency of compilation time from 5 minutes to 2 minutes and a half.
 Additionally, this help catch **data race conditions** between **Swift and Objective-C**
 - Implement **Behavior Driven Development**, which is a document base layer for stakeholders to help